dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Data Storage/README.md

 4. cd shared_prefs
 5. cat MyPrefLogin.xml

-Once you have executed the commends above you will be able to read the data which you stored using the app as shown the following image.
+Once you have executed the comments above you will be able to read the data which you stored using the app as shown in the following image.

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/DataStorage/image8.png" alt="Image">